Loading

 History

 The Harris School of Public Policy was predated by the Committee on Public Policy and The University of Chicago Center for Policy Study.
 The Center on Public Policy, established in 1966, was a research center and so did not offer degrees.
 The Center hosted fellows and conferences and published research in the field of public policy, primarily urban studies and urban journalism.
 The Committee on Public Policy was formed to offer master's degrees to students interested in policy studies.
 The Committee, formed of professors employed by different academic divisions, began offering classes in 1976 to a small group of one-year Master's students who had applied internally from other graduate divisions within the University of Chicago.
-The Committee's long term viability was called into question for reasons including the small demand for one year master's degrees in public policy and weak administrative support for such a small program.
-Over the next three years the Committee began offering two year degrees, joint BA/MA degrees and PhDs, but it continued to be threatened by weak administrative support and unstable funding.
-In 1986 a committee of Deans recommended the Committee should secure a better endowment and become a professional school or be dissolved.
+Over the next three years the Committee began offering two-year degrees, joint BA/MA degrees and PhDs.
+In 1986 a committee of deans recommended the Committee on Public Policy should secure a larger endowment and become a professional school.
 At that time Irving Harris pledged $6.9 million in order to create the public policy school, a figure he later raised to $10 million.
 In 1988 the Harris School of Public Policy opened in the former American Bar Association Building which it has shared with affiliates including NORC at the University of Chicago and the Bulletin of the Atomic Scientists.
-In 2019, the Harris School moved to the newly renovated Keller Center.
+In 2019, the Harris School of Public Policy moved to the newly renovated Keller Center.

 Harris Public Policy's previous building